jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch/README.md

 ## ToDo
 - Annotation nodes need to stay as children (or grandchildren, ...) of the parent pdf-node, because only the parent pdf-node contains the link to the PDF as node link.
 So you cannot move an annotation node somewhere completely else, which was possible in Docear.
 The former approach is beneficial in case the path to the pdf changes, then we only need to change the path once in the parent node.
 - When using the button in front of an annotation node to open the pdf on the corresponding page, you need to click on the node first to select it.
 The script does not know which node started it based on the button, but only based on the currently selected node.
+- When hovering over the nodes the attributes and notes pop-up.
+This can be distracting, but is a Freeplane settings.
+Can this be deactivated?
 - Currently hardcoded to timezone Europe/Berlin
 - Check different timezone formats such as SumatraPDF "...Z" instead of "+1'00"